 On Jan.
 7, 1980, the Flyers’ 35-game unbeaten streak, the longest such streak by any North American professional sports team, finally came to an end.
-After Bill Barber gives Philadelphia an early 1-0 lead, the Minnesota North Stars score the next seven goals on their way to a 9-2 victory.
-Since the second game of the season, when they lost to the Atlanta Flames, they went 25-0-10.
+After Bill Barber gave Philadelphia an early 1-0 lead, the Minnesota North Stars scored the next seven goals on their way to a 9-2 victory.
+They went 25-0-10 since they lost to the Atlanta Flames in the second game of the season.

 Two years later, on Jan.
 7, 1982, Reggie Leach became the fourth member of the Flyers to score 300 goals in a 5-4 loss to the visiting New York Islanders.

-While one undefeated streak ended on this date in 1980, on Jan.
-7, 1997, another one was extended.
-A 7-3 victory over the visiting Boston Bruins pushed their streak to 17-games (14-0-3) the ninth-longest in NHL history.
-Eric Lindros had a goal and two assists to also extend his personal points to 17 games as well.
+While one undefeated streak ended on this date in 1980, another one was extended on Jan.
+7, 1997.
+A 7-3 victory over the visiting Boston Bruins pushed their streak to 17-games (14-0-3), the ninth-longest in NHL history.
+Eric Lindros had a goal and two assists to extend his personal points to 17 games.

 On Jan.
-7, 1999, Luc Robitaille scored twice to become the 27th NHL player to have 500 career goals.
+7, 1999, Luc Robitaille scored twice to become the 27th NHL player with 500 career goals.
 His pair of tallies was the difference in a 4-2 win over the visiting Buffalo Sabres.

 A Double Dip for Gretzky

-Exactly three years later, Gretzky put up three goals in Edmonton’s 5-3 victory over the Whalers.
-This gave him 50 goals for the fifth straight season, needing just 42 goals to get there.
+Three years later, Gretzky put up three goals in Edmonton’s 5-3 victory over the Whalers.
+This gave him 50 goals for the fifth straight season, needing just 42 games to get there.
 This was his seventh hat trick of the season and the 25th of his legendary career.

 Odds & Ends

 Four decades later, on Jan.
-7, 1968, Bobby Hull found the back net two times in the Chicago Blackhawks’ 4-2 win over the Bruins.
-These two tallies made him just the fourth player in NHL history to score 400 goals.
+7, 1968, Bobby Hull found the back of the net two times in the Chicago Blackhawks’ 4-2 win over the Bruins.
+These two tallies made him the fourth player in NHL history to score 400 goals.

 Two years later, on Jan.
 7, 1970, Johnny Bucyk scored twice to reach 300 career goals, as the Bruins picked up a 6-1 road win at the Oakland Seals.

-Bernie Federko became the first 300 goal scorer in Blues history, on Jan.
+Bernie Federko became the first 300-goal scorer in Blues history on Jan.
 7, 1987, in a 6-3 win over the Whalers.
-He also had three assists in the game to finish his night with four points.
+He also had three assists to finish his night with four points.

 In Washington, on this same night, Mike Ridley set a team record by picking up six assists in the Capitals’ 6-3 win over the Blackhawks.
 He became the fourth NHL player to assist on all six of his team’s goals in a game.